JesseChua94/HappyHours/README.md

 # HappyHours

-App that people can use to record the amount of time they spend doing the things they enjoy.
+Unfinished app that people can use to record the amount of time they spend doing the things they enjoy.

 Things to do: